Dr. Gary Tanchak, D.C.

 Achedaway Brand

-Their maiden gun was pretty standard, it packed a considerable punch and delivered just what the market needed at that time.
+Their maiden massage gun was pretty standard; it packed a considerable punch and delivered just what the market needed then.

-The new Pro is their second gun, also doing pretty well thus far.
+The new Pro is their second gun and is doing pretty well thus far.
 But just what is the secret behind Achedaway’s success?
-We found out that, in order to develop their products, they consulted the best in both the fitness and tech industries.
+We found out that, to develop their products, they consulted the best in both the fitness and tech industries.

 Their name literally means “pain relieved” or “pain taken away” – whichever way you choose to interpret it.
-That aside, their Pro device will provide a deep tissue percussive therapy and do so at a fraction of the price a Theragun or a Hypervolt would.
+That aside, their Achedaway Pro massage gun will provide deep tissue massage therapy at a fraction of the price of a Theragun or Hypervolt.

-In this post we’ll explore whether the lower price means something’s been sacrificed or not.
-Just a hint though; this is an awesomely powerful gun but with a few minor flaws.
+In this post, we’ll explore whether or not the lower price means something’s been sacrificed.
+Just a hint, though: this is an awesomely powerful massage gun, but with a few minor flaws.

 Achedaway Pro Massage Gun Review